Evening

 Evening is the period of a day that begins at the end of afternoon and overlaps with the beginning of night.
-It starts when the sun is close to the horizon and overlaps both twilight and night.
+It starts when the sun is close to the horizon and, according to most definitions, spans the period of night before bedtime or midnight.
 The exact times when evening begins and ends are subjective and depend on location and time of year.
 In some cases, evening is considered to begin during daylight; before sunset.

 Etymology

 The word is derived from the Old English ǣfnung, meaning 'the coming of evening, sunset, time around sunset', which originated from æfnian, meaning "become evening, grow toward evening".
 The Old English æfnian originated from æfen (eve), which meant "the time between sunset and darkness", and was synonymous with even (Old English æfen), which meant the end of the day.
 The use of "evening" dates from the mid-15th century.

 Timing

 The Encyclopædia Britannica defines evening as varying according to daylight and lifestyle, but says that many people consider it to begin at 5 p.m.
 In a social context, the Oxford English Dictionary defines evening as starting at 6 pm or sunset, whichever is earlier.

 The end of evening is around the time when one goes to bed, or around 9 pm, depending on context.